 I specialize on policing and crime, with a regional focus on South Asia.
-My work uses quasi-experiments, experiments, and computational text analysis to understand gender violence, hate crime, perceptions of law enforcement, and police accountability.
+My work uses quasi-experiments, experiments, machine learning and computational text analysis to understand violence against women (VAW), hate crime, perceptions of law enforcement, and police accountability.
 A major component of my research has been the collection of fine-grained data on the criminal justice system in India.

-My work has been funded by a 2018-19 Minerva Peace & Security Fellowship from the US Institute of Peace, the Poverty Action Lab at MIT, the Center for Experimental Social Sciences at Oxford, the Berkeley Institute for International Studies, and the Department of Economics at the University of California, Berkeley.
+My work has been funded by a 2018-19 Minerva Peace & Security Fellowship from the US Institute of Peace, the Poverty Action Lab at MIT, the Center for Experimental Social Sciences at Oxford, the Berkeley Institute for International Studies, and the UC Berkeley Department of Economics.

-Prior to graduate school, I worked at the Council on Foreign Relations in New York, and served as an aide in the office of Mayor Michael Bloomberg.
+Prior to my doctorate, I worked at the Council on Foreign Relations in New York, and served as an aide in the office of Mayor Michael Bloomberg.

 I hold a BA from Columbia (2010) and an MSc from Oxford (2012).